ynzhuJHU/ynzhuJHU.github.io/_pages/research.md

 An up-to-date list and links to publications can be found at [Google Scholar](https://scholar.google.com/citations?user=rp1pkakAAAAJ&hl).

 •	Y Zhu, et al., HQ Mao.
+Optimization of lipid nanoparticles for gene editing of the liver via intraduodenal delivery. ***Biomaterials***, 2024.

+•	Y Zhu, et al., HQ Mao.
 Screening for lipid nanoparticles that modulate the immune activity of helper T cells towards enhanced antitumour activity. ***Nature Biomedical Engineering***, 2023.

 •	Y Zhu, et al., HQ Mao.
 Multi-step screening of DNA/lipid nanoparticles and co-delivery with siRNA to enhance and prolong gene expression. ***Nature Communications***, 2022.